Introduction: VideoDuke, Download Videos for Mac

 • More Websites That Are Supported: On top of the sites Videoduke handles, StreamFab lets you download from the big streaming players: Netflix, Amazon Prime Video, Disney+, Hulu, you name it.

 • StreamFab also handles whole playlists and batch downloads.
-The big difference is that it can do this for way more kinds of content and from more sites.
+The big difference is that it can do this for many more kinds of content and from more sites.

-• Many different formats and high quality: You can save files in a bunch of different video and audio formats, including up to 8K.
-That means you never have to settle for bad quality.
+• You can save files in a variety of video and audio formats, including up to 8K, ensuring high quality.
+That means you never have to settle for subpar quality.

 2. Videoduke vs. StreamFab: Quick Comparison